Initiation

 New monks of Kriya Yoga are renamed by their guru during the three-day initiation ceremony in Amarkantak, Annupur, India.

 Initiation is a rite of passage marking entrance or acceptance into a group or society.
 It could also be a formal admission to adulthood in a community or one of its formal components.
-In an extended sense, it can also signify a transformation in which the initiate is 'reborn' into a new role.
+In a broad sense, it can also signify a transformation in which the initiate is 'reborn' into a new role.
 Examples of initiation ceremonies might include Christian baptism or confirmation, Jewish bar or bat mitzvah, acceptance into a fraternal organization, secret society or religious order, or graduation from school or recruit training.
-A person taking the initiation ceremony in traditional rites, such as those depicted in these pictures, is called an initiate.
+A person taking the initiation ceremony in traditional rites is called an initiate.

 Characteristics

 William Ian Miller notes the role of ritual humiliation in comic ordering and testing.

 Mircea Eliade discussed initiation as a principal religious act by classical or traditional societies.
 He defined initiation as "a basic change in existential condition", which liberates man from profane time and history.
 "Initiation recapitulates the sacred history of the world.
 And through this recapitulation, the whole world is sanctified anew... [the initiand] can perceive the world as a sacred work, a creation of the Gods."

 Eliade differentiates between types of initiations in two ways: types and functions.